dib-lab/2020-ibd/docs/main.md

 An additional 14.6% of k-mers were neither in known genomes or in the neighborhood of known genomes. ...
+## Discussion

++ This pipeline generates an inclusive summary of all sequences contained in the metagenome while reducing the computational footprint of the data and its analysis.
++ (CD misclassification results) This indicates that the colon microbiome of patients with non-colonic CD presents more like a microbiome of a nonIBD patient, suggesting that microbial signatures of IBD are localized to the site of disease.
++ Our random forest results indicate that there are markers of IBD that are conserved across studies.

 ## Methods

 All code associated with our analyses is available at